 3.5.4.
-Preventive Care Services
+Preventive Care and Screening Services

 The purpose of providing preventive care benefits is to promote wellness, disease prevention and early detection by encouraging covered persons to have regular preventive examinations to identify potential health risks and provide the opportunity for early intervention.
-This section describes covered expenses for preventive care.
+This section describes covered expenses for preventive care and supplies when you are well.